 Analyzing feed cost per pound of gain is a better choice when making the decision to add fat to the diet or not.
-Our internal research data would tell us that added fat will increase ADG and decrease (improve) FG; therefore, we have begun the process to more accurately account for the biological response of the pig.
+Our internal research data would tell us that added fat will increase Average Daily Gain (ADG) and decrease (improve) Feed to gain (F:G); therefore, we have begun the process to more accurately account for the biological response of the pig.
 It still appears advantageous to feed no fat, to the tune of ~\$0.75/pig, but we have not yet accounted for market conditions.